erikw/nestedtext-ruby/spec/fixtures/normal/page3.md

 # Fixture

-A simple fixture page to {% glossary TerM_Case_Insensitive %} the glossary.
+A simple fixture page to {% nestedtext TerM_Case_Insensitive %} the nestedtext.